shortstheory/dtn-unetstack/README.md

 **Everything in this DD is Work In Progress!**

-**Code snippets are just for illustration and are a mix of Java/Groovy with pseudocode**
+**Code snippets are just for illustration and are a mix of Java/Groovy with pseudocode.
+Many function/variable names are pending change.**

 ### Overview